 Suppliers

-This is a management strategy which does not require suppliers’ information.
+This is a management strategy that does not require suppliers’ information.